AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “Your friends never mentioned jolly old Anarcho Claus, the elf in black?”

 She shook her head emphatically.
-“No one’s <i>ever</i> told me about you.”
+“No one’s _ever_ told me about you.”

 The elf smiled.
 “That's the secret, kid.
-I've been smuggling forbidden toys to hard-core girls and boys since I read Benjamin Tucker’s <i>Liberty</i> in the 1880s.
+I've been smuggling forbidden toys to hard-core girls and boys since I read Benjamin Tucker’s _Liberty_ in the 1880s.
 And no one has ever ratted me out.”

 “That’s why nobody’s heard of you!”